bbfrederick/rapidtide/docs/usage.rst

 						     specify X, Y, Z, RotX, RotY, and RotZ, in that order.
-For example, :3-5,7,0,9 would use columns 3, 4, 5, 7, 0 and 9 for X, Y, Z, RotX, RotY, RotZ, respectively --motionhp=HPFREQ              - highpass filter motion regressors to HPFREQ Hz prior to regression --motionlp=LPFREQ              - lowpass filter motion regressors to HPFREQ Hz prior to regression
+For example, :3-5,7,0,9 would use columns 3, 4, 5, 7, 0 and 9 for X, Y, Z, RotX, RotY, RotZ, respectively --motionhp=HPFREQ              - Highpass filter motion regressors to HPFREQ Hz prior to regression --motionlp=LPFREQ              - Lowpass filter motion regressors to HPFREQ Hz prior to regression

 		Cardiac estimation tuning:
+		    --varmaskthreshpct=PCT         - Only include voxels with MAD over time in the PCTth percentile and higher in the generation of the cardiac waveform (default is no variance masking.)
-		    --estmask=MASKNAME             - Generation of cardiac waveform from data will be restricted to voxels in MASKNAME and weighted by the mask intensity.
+		    --estmask=MASKNAME             - Generation of cardiac waveform from data will be restricted to voxels in MASKNAME and weighted by the mask intensity (overrides normal variance mask.)
-		    --minhr=MINHR                  - highpass filter cardiac data to MINHR BPM (default is 40) --maxhr=MAXHR                  - lowpass filter cardiac data to MAXHR BPM (default is 180) --envcutoff=CUTOFF             - lowpass filter cardiac normalization envelope to CUTOFF Hz (default is 0.4) --notchwidth=WIDTH             - Set the width of the notch filter, in percent of the notch frequency (default is 1.5)
+		    --minhr=MINHR                  - Limit lower cardiac frequency search range to MINHR BPM (default is 40) --maxhr=MAXHR                  - Limit upper cardiac frequency search range to MAXHR BPM (default is 140) --minhrfilt=MINHR              - Highpass filter cardiac waveform estimate to MINHR BPM (default is 40) --maxhrfilt=MAXHR              - Lowpass filter cardiac waveform estimate to MAXHR BPM (default is 1000) --envcutoff=CUTOFF             - Lowpass filter cardiac normalization envelope to CUTOFF Hz (default is 0.4) --notchwidth=WIDTH             - Set the width of the notch filter, in percent of the notch frequency (default is 1.5)